open-contracting/deploy/docs/deploy/create_server.rst

 3. Deploy the service
 ---------------------

 #.
-If the service is being introduced, add the target to the ``salt/top.sls`` file, and include the ``prometheus-client-apache`` state file and any new state files you authored for the service.
+If the service is being introduced, add the target to the ``salt/top.sls`` file, and include any new state files you authored for the service.

    .. note::